top of page

 Tiger Mountain Legacy Forest

-• Helped halt the proposed “South Paw” sale, which was originally slated for auction in the summer of 2023, and would have been clearcut by now if not for our involvement.
+• Helped delay the proposed “South Paw” sale, which was originally slated for auction in the summer of 2023, and would have been clearcut by now if LFDC had not taken action.
+DNR is now planning to proceed with the sale in early 2026.

 HOW YOU CAN HELP